Synchronized swimming: Acrobatic movements

+Construction

+There are varying techniques used in acrobatics.
+The featured swimmer, or the flyer, is the athlete who is lifted out of the water to perform poses or acrobatic movements.
+The featured swimmer will often need gymnastics and diving skills to perform high-difficulty acrobatics.
+They are supported by swimmers underneath the water who typically use eggbeater to generate the power to lift the flyer out of the water.

 Olympic Games

-The first Olympic demonstration was at the 1952 Olympic Games, where the Helsinki officials welcomed Kay Curtis and lit a torch in her honor.
-Curtis died in 1980, but synchronised swimming did not become an official Olympic sport until the 1984 Summer Olympic Games.
-It was not until 1968 that synchronised swimming became officially recognized by FINA as the fourth water sport next to swimming, platform diving and water polo.
+The first Olympic demonstration of synchronized swimming was at the 1952 Olympic Games, where the Helsinki officials welcomed Katherine Curtis and lit a torch in her honour.
+Curtis died in 1980, but synchronized swimming did not become an official Olympic sport until the 1984 Summer Olympic Games.
+It was also not until 1968 that synchronized swimming became officially recognized by FINA as the fourth water sport next to swimming, platform diving and water polo.

 From 1984 through 1992, the Summer Olympic Games featured solo and duet competitions, but they were both dropped in 1996 in favor of team competition.
 At the 2000 Olympic Games, however, the duet competition was restored and is now featured alongside the team competition.
+At the 2024 Olympic Games, men were included in competition for the first time.
+Additionally, these games included a team acrobatic routine round.

 World Aquatics Championships

 Synchronized swimming has been part of the World Aquatics Championships since the beginning.
 From 1973 through 2001, the World Aquatics Championships featured solo, duet and team competitions.
 In 2003, a free routine combination, comprising elements of solo, duet and team, was added.
 In 2005, it was renamed free combination.
 In 2007, solo, duet and team events were split between technical and free routines.
-Since 2007, seven World championship titles are at stake.
 In 2015, the mixed duet (technical and free) were added to the competition program.
+In 2019, the highlight routine was added into the competition program and it was renamed into acrobatic routine in 2023.
+Also in 2023, the men's solo (technical and free routines) were added to the competition program.

 European Aquatics Championships

 Artistic swimming is part of the program of the European Aquatics Championships from 1974.
+A stand alone European Aquatics Artistic Swimming Championships was incorporated into the 2023 European Games, for the first time taking place outside the larger European Aquatics Championships.

 Basic skills

 Sculls

-Sculls (hand movements used to propel the body) are some of the most essential part to synchronised swimming.
+Sculls (hand movements used to propel the body) are some of the most essential skills in synchronized swimming.
 Commonly used sculls include support scull, stationary scull, propeller scull, alligator scull, torpedo scull, split scull, barrel scull, spinning scull, totem scull, canoe scull and paddle scull.
 The support scull is used most often to support the body while a swimmer is performing upside down.

-The support scull or "American Scull" was invented by Marion Kane Elston and propelled the sport to new heights.
-The sport was transformed from water ballet to the athleticism of modern-day synchronized swimming.
-See the International Swimming Hall of Fame as a reference.

-Support scull is performed by holding the upper arms against the sides of the body and the fore arms at 90-degree angles to the body, with hands facing the bottom of the pool.
-The fore arms are then moved back and forth while maintaining the right angle.
-The resulting pressure against the hands allows the swimmer to hold their legs above water while upside down.